HFan11/basin-statistics-code/README.md

 # Basin-Statistics-Code
-This is the partial code of UIUC CEE 450 HW 3 taught by Prof. Siva.
+There are codes of UIUC CEE 450  taught by Prof. Tingju Zhu and Prof. Siva.